Last Updated on May 10, 2023 by Suzy

 The Retro Squad – Minimum height 1.2m – 3 new retro rides

 Also new for 2021.
-“Join in the retrotastic thrill vibes as you bounce, slide and fly on 3 new totally awesome and wickedly retro pop-up rides at Alton Towers Resort.
-Funk’n’fly located in Forbidden Valley, Mixtape located in X Sector and Roller Disco in the Dark Forest.
+“Join in the Retrotastic thrill vibes as you bounce, slide and fly on 3 new totally awesome and wickedly retro pop-up rides at Alton Towers Resort.
+Funk’n’fly is located in Forbidden Valley, Spinjam – spin out on this mind-bending Retrograde in a head-spinning, totally rad experience!
+Plus Twistatron – the unruly new addition with its mind-bending twirls that is guaranteed to get your head spinning.

 What is there for children in CBeebies land that are no longer bothered about CBeebies